Android 12L Beta 2 animations reveal more about upcoming foldable Pixel

-While previous leaks indicated that Google was cancelling its foldable project, it looks like that isn’t the case after all.
+While previous leaks indicated that Google cancelled its foldable project, it looks like that isn’t the case after all.

-That’s because 9to5Google looked into some animations found in Android 12L Beta 2 update, and some showcased a SIM card going into the device.
-It looks to have its volume rocker on the handset’s right side, even when unfolded.
+9to5Google looked into several animations found in the recent Android 12L Beta 2 update and uncovered that some showcase a SIM card going into the device.
+It looks like the foldable’s volume rocker is on the handset’s right side, even when unfolded.
 This is similar to the Z Fold 3 that also features a volume rocker on its right side.

-The SIM card tray is placed on the bottom left side of the device when unfolded.
-This is similar to Oppo’s newly unveiled Find N.
+Further, the SIM card tray is placed on the bottom left side of the device when unfolded.

-It looks like the Pixel Fold animation shows that the phone will have more of an 8.4:9 aspect ratio that’s more square-like and similar to the Oppo Find N. Previous device leaks made the phone look more 22.5:18 aspect ratio similar to the Z Fold 3.
+It looks like the Pixel Fold animation shows that the phone will feature an 8.4:9 aspect ratio that’s more square-like and in line with the Oppo Find N’s design.
+Previous device leaks made the device look like it featured a 22.5:18 aspect ratio similar to the Z Fold 3.

 9to5Google did some measurements and says it believes that the Pixel Fold will sport a 7:8 aspect ratio if the phone still has the rumoured 7.6-inch display.

 A previous rumour indicated that Google cancelled its foldable phone due to competition with the Z Fold 3.
-However, with a different form factor that’s reportedly more suitable for multitasking and app usage, Google might have an edge over the South Korean phone makers.
+However, with a different form factor that’s reportedly more suitable for multitasking and app usage, Google might have the edge over the South Korean phone maker in the foldable space.

 Source: 9to5Google